-Cutting to the chase: Irish Sea Moss is good for supporting the body through a host of minerals, 92 in fact, and is reported to help with problems such as:
+Irish Sea Moss is good for supporting the body through a host of minerals, in fact what is understood to be as many as 92 of them, and is reported to help with problems such as:

 - Reproductive complications and low libido